tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : The higher-level protocol used to process the enclosed fragment.

 version
-: The version of the protocol currently being employed.
-This document describes TLS Version 1.3, which uses the version { 3, 4 }.
-The version value 3.4 is historical, deriving from the use of { 3, 1 }
+: The version of the protocol being employed in the current record.
-  for TLS 1.0.
-(See {{record-layer-1}}) A client that supports multiple versions of TLS will not know what version will be employed for the connection before it receives the ServerHello.
-  Thus, the ClientHello MUST use the version { 3, 1 } for the
+  For the initial ClientHello this MUST be { 3, 1 }.
-  record layer version number. (the minium TLS version with which the ClientHello format is compatible) All other record layer version numbers MUST equal the negotiated version number.
-See
-  {{backward-compatibility}} for more information regarding negotiations with endpoints supporting other versions.
+  For the ServerHello and all other TLS records this MUST be equal to the negotiated version.
+  For TLS 1.3 connections, this version is { 3, 4 }.

 length
 : The length (in bytes) of the following TLSPlaintext.fragment.
 The